SollyBunny/screenshot/README.md

 It will save the file into ~/Screenshots if it exists and will copy the image to clipboard Just drag the area you want

+### Config
+Config is in the first few lines of `main.c`
+`DEBUG`: Enables debug info!
+`OPTDIR`: Specifies where to place screenshots (relative to home), if invalid or undefined /tmp/ is used
+`OPTQUALITY`: The WEBP quality to use (where 0 is worst and 100 is best)
+`OPTFPS`: How frequently to accept mouse move events (too high or low makes it laggy)
+`OPTWIDTH`: The width of the selection outline
+`OPTR/G/B`: The color of the selection outline

 ### Compiling
-You need xlib, xclip and libpng
+You need xlib, xclip and libwebp
 Use `make` to compile
 Use `make install` to syslink the executable to bin so you can just run "screenshot"

-### Config
-In main.c just change values in there
-BORDER_WIDTH: the border width. a duh
-BORDER_COLOR: the border colour. a duh
-BORDER_ROUND: comment to disable rounded corners (for wms without rounded corners)
-DEBUG: uncomment to print extra information

-### TODO
+### Usage
-the rounded corner is just a single pixel on all 4 edges, wana change it to an arc currently using xclip to copy to clipboard (BLOAT) so wana do it using pure xlib rewrite in xcb??
+Run `screenshot` to select an area manually
+Run `screenshot 1` to screenshot the whole screen